Skip to content

 Why does it matter?

-Spirometry revealed lower lung function testing for patients with any of the respiratory diseases, and was lowest for patients with a history of asthma and bronchiolitis.
+Spirometry revealed lower lung function testing for patients with any respiratory diseases and was lowest for patients with a history of asthma and bronchiolitis.
 There was no statistically significant difference between city/regional and rural/remote communities.

 Interestingly, 47.7% of patients with no history of respiratory disease were found to have mild or moderate FEV1 impairment.
 For those patients with a history of respiratory disease, 3 in 5 children had a mild or moderate FEV1 impairment.